PHP

 $greRunnerObj = new GreRunner($designFile, 'Accounts');

-Configuring the output
+Configure the output

-Selecting PDF output
+Select PDF output

 $greRunnerObj->selectDevice('PDF');

-Using PHP reflection to serialize the data.
+Using PHP reflection to serialize the data..

 parent::serialize($greXmlConnector);